dial on demand broken again

 Timeout 2 days.

-#10 Updated by Bipin Chandra almost 9 years ago
+#10 Updated by Bipin Chandra about 9 years ago

 what im trying to tell u is in older snaps dial on demand as well as disconnect used to work together as well as in 1.2.3, the benefit of dial on demand is if connection dropped for some other reason then it would reconnect automatically and the benefit of disconnect button was to be able to renew the IP from isp if there was some issue so on clicking that, it would disconnect completely and due to dial on demand it would reconnect automatically but currently if dial on demand is ticked then disconnect doesn't do anything and if its unticked then it just disconnects so basically both the purposes r not fulfilled like it used to in 1.2.3 as well as older 2.0.